-Advising and registration for the Fall 2018 semester for undergraduates in degree programs will take place March 19th - April 14th.
+Advising and registration for the Fall 2019 semester for undergraduates in degree programs will take place March 25 through May 8.

 - Review your degree requirements as they are explained in the catalog for the year you first enrolled at Saint Michael's.
 Look at your Program Evaluation (degree checklist) on KnightVision.